CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/sd-pythonlibs.md

 ## Adding missing Python libraries to Pythion in SD Desktop

 SD Desktop virtual machines have Pyhthon 2.7.5 (_python_) and Pyhthon 3.9.16 (_python3.9_).
-As Python 2 is mostly outdated, we recommed that you use python3.9 whenever possible and also this tutorial focuses on that version only.
+As Python 2 is mostly outdated, we recommend that you use python3.9 whenever possible and also this tutorial focuses on that version only.

 The Pyhton3.9 in SD Desktop includes vide selection of commonly used libraries like _pandas_,  _numpy_ and _scipy_